 Hi, and welcome to the February 2019 update here at AidanBooth.com, thanks for visiting!

-I’ve decided that I’ll continue to update this post as I read new books.
+Since originally publishing this blog post (in February 2019), I’ve decided that I’ll continue to update this post as I read new books.
 It’s a nice way for me to keep a record of what I’ve read, and also an easy way for you to stay up to date with what I’m reading.
-Below you’ll find a section titled ‘Recent Books I’ve Read – 2019’, that’s where I’ll add the new books I’ve read in 2019 (technically from March 2019 onwards).
-So bookmark this site, and check back soon to stay up to date with what I’m reading, and also, PLEASE share what you’re reading in a comment.
+The most recent books I read will be added to the top of the post, and everything else will remain below.
+Bookmark this site, and check back soon to stay up to date with what I’m reading, and also, PLEASE share what you’re reading in a comment.
 THANKS!

 The original purpose of this post was to share: